In case you’re not yet convinced of the importance of ethical leadership, here’s a thought experiment. Does the name “Enron” mean anything to you?

 Rose Marcario, Patagonia

-Since Rose Marcario joined the company as CFO in 2008 and became CEO in 2014, she has taken that to a new level—while achieving financial success too.
-She has fought to defend public lands and has created Patagonia Action Works to help its customers become involved in environmental and social activism.
-She has encouraged customers to exchange and repair their clothes rather than always buying new ones.
+After Rose Marcario joined the company as CFO in 2008 and became CEO in 2014, she took that to a new level—while achieving financial success too.
+She fought to defend public lands and created Patagonia Action Works to help its customers become involved in environmental and social activism.
+She encouraged customers to exchange and repair their clothes rather than always buying new ones.